JohnRucker/CoopBoss-H3Vx/index.md

 #### Parallax features the technology used by the CoopBoss on their [learn web site](http://learn.parallax.com/inspiration/coop-boss)

 ### How can I buy the hardware?
-You can purchase the hardware at [DoodleDooCoops](http://DoodleDooCoops.com)
+You can purchase the hardware at [etsy CoopBoss store](https://www.etsy.com/listing/485524304/protect-your-backyard-chickens-with-the?ref=shop_home_active_1)

 For more information see [CoopBoss.com](http://CoopBoss.com)